- Call 9-1-1 if you need emergency assistance. Describe the injuries to the 911 operator and listen to their instructions.

 Depending on the severity of the tornado, the time it takes to receive financial assistance may vary.
 Remember to contact all possible options for assistance: your insurance agent, the Red Cross, The Salvation Army other faith-based organizations, and other options.

-WHN TIP – Insurance Information: Review our Insurance Section for tips on filing a claim and dealing with insurance adjusters.
+WHN TIP – Insurance Information: Review our Insurance section for articles on filing a claim and dealing with insurance adjusters.

-WHN TIP – Our ARTICLES AND MORE section has articles on navigating FEMA, SBA and the federal disaster relief and assistance process.
+WHN TIP – Our ARTICLES AND MORE section has more articles on the recovery process.